2019/20 London Concert Season

 The Apostles | 26 October 2019

 As close as Elgar ever came to writing an opera, The Apostles delivers the story of early Christianity as a trilogy of stunning choral works, rich with heartfelt emotion.
-Who better to aid in the telling of this piece than Mark Elder?
+With a cast made up of top operatic talent, and Martyn Brabbins conducting, it will be an experience to touch the soul.

 A celebration of British cinema | 1 November 2019